Paste your broken JSON here and click "Fix JSON!!" to repair itEnter Invalid JSON

 What types of errors can it fix?

-We fix common JSON errors like missing quotes, trailing commas, unescaped characters, wrong brackets, and syntax issues.
-Some really complex structural problems might need manual fixing though.
+We fix common JSON syntax errors like missing quotes, trailing commas, unescaped characters, wrong brackets, and structure issues.
+Some really complex problems might need manual fixing though.

 Does it preserve my data?

 Absolutely.
-We only fix the structure – all your actual data values stay exactly the same.
+We only fix the JSON structure per RFC 8259 – all your actual data values stay exactly the same.
 We're just fixing syntax, not changing your content.

 What if the JSON can't be fixed?